 At the bottom of the "Overview" tab page within the Subworkflow Editor interface, under the section titled "Units", the user can inspect the units flowchart offering a graphical representation of the subworkflow under consideration.
 Each unit included in this flowchart represents a distinct elementary unit computation, which can be mainly of purely logical (eg. "if" condition) or simulation (eg. ab-initio calculation) nature.
 The former category is further is narrated further in its dedicated page.

-An example of elementary units flowchart at the bottom of an "Overview" tab, concerning a band structure calculation implemented with the Quantum Espresso DFT application, is depicted in the image below:
+An example of elementary units flowchart at the bottom of an "Overview" tab, concerning a band structure calculation implemented with the Quantum ESPRESSO application, is depicted in the image below:

 Unit boxes in the flowchart¶